-In addition to credit risk related to receivables from commodity derivative contracts, our principal exposure to credit risk is through receivables from joint interest owners on properties we operate (approximately \$12.2 million at December 31, 2013) and receivables from purchasers of our oil and natural gas production (approximately \$24.8 million at December 31, 2013).
+In addition to credit risk related to receivables from commodity derivative contracts, our principal exposure to credit risk is through receivables from joint interest owners on properties we operate (approximately \$14.8 million at March 31, 2014) and receivables from purchasers of our oil and natural gas production (approximately \$38.4 million at March 31, 2014).
 Joint interest receivables arise from billing entities that own partial interests in the wells we operate.
 These entities participate in our wells primarily based on their ownership in leases on which we wish to drill.
 We are generally unable to control which co-owners participate in our wells.

 We are also subject to credit risk due to the concentration of our oil and natural gas receivables with several significant customers.
+For the three months ended March 31, 2014, two purchasers accounted for more than 10% of our revenue: Shell Trading (US) Company (66%) and Plains Marketing, L.P.
+(16%).
 For the year ended December 31, 2013, two purchasers accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (37%); and Shell Trading (US) Company (37%).
 For the year ended December 31, 2012, three purchasers accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (53%); Occidental Energy Marketing, Inc. (16%); and Andrews Oil Buyers, Inc. (10%).
 For the year ended December 31, 2011, one purchaser, Windsor Midstream LLC, an entity controlled by Wexford, our equity sponsor, accounted for approximately 79% of our revenue.
 No other customer accounted for more than 10% of our revenue during these periods.
 This concentration of customers may impact our overall credit risk in that these entities may be similarly affected by changes in economic and other conditions.
 Current economic circumstances may further increase these risks.
 We do not require our customers to post collateral.
 The inability or failure of our significant customers or joint working interest owners to meet their obligations to us or their insolvency or liquidation may materially adversely affect our financial results.